 FLUARIX has been standardized according to USPHS requirements for the 2014-2015 influenza season and is formulated to contain 45 micrograms (mcg) hemagglutinin (HA) per 0.5-mL dose, in the recommended ratio of 15 mcg HA of each of the following 3 strains: A/Christchurch/16/2010 NIB-74XP (H1N1) (an A/California/7/2009-like virus), A/Texas/50/2012 NYMC X-223A (H3N2), and B/Massachusetts/2/2012 NYMC BX-51B.

 FLUARIX is formulated without preservatives.
 FLUARIX does not contain thimerosal.
 Each 0.5-mL dose also contains octoxynol-10 (TRITON® X-100) ≤ 0.085 mg, a-tocopheryl hydrogen succinate ≤ 0.1 mg, and polysorbate 80 (Tween 80) ≤ 0.415 mg.
 Each dose may also contain residual amounts of hydrocortisone ≤ 0.0016 mcg, gentamicin sulfate ≤ 0.15 mcg, ovalbumin ≤ 0.05 mcg, formaldehyde ≤ 5 mcg, and sodium deoxycholate ≤ 50 mcg from the manufacturing process.

-The tip caps of the prefilled syringes of FLUARIX may contain natural rubber latex; the plungers are not made with natural rubber latex.
+The tip caps and plungers of the prefilled syringes of FLUARIX are not made with natural rubber latex.

 What are the possible side effects of influenza virus injectable vaccine?